Toni500github/musical_donut/README.md

 ```
 ### MacOS
 if you have one and compiled the donut, send pull request about how to compile for MacOS

+# Know bugs
+* the speed of the donut is too fast